Paddyjh/Software-Quality-Assurance-Group-10/Handbook/QA Handbook.md

 ![Monitoring_Feedback_Diagram](/Image_Folder/Monitoring_Feeback_Diagram.png)
 * View: During the project building process, keep update and send feedback to different parts is important.
 * Adjustment: Feedback received by different departments to make changes.
 Improvement: Under the agile monitoring and feedback system, fast feedback, fast verification, and fast delivery are inevitable
+- Good reviews and feedback are important to help steer the developer in the right direction.
 ### Security Practices
 - Software must ensure that its content, resource management, and its own characteristics, including its operating environment and connections between users, are hidden from unauthorized entities.
 - Software and the resources managed by it must be resistant to active attacks, protected from modification and destruction by unauthorized users, and able to recover from damaged states.